hubmapconsortium/ccf-releases/v1.2/markdown/ref-organs/ureter-male-right.md

 # 3D Reference Organ for Ureter, Male, Right v1.1

 ### Description
 [This reference organ](https://hubmapconsortium.github.io/ccf/pages/ccf-3d-reference-library.html) was created using data from the Visible Human Male, provided by the National Library of Medicine.
+Changes include adding the renal calyces and renal papillae from the kidney model per subject matter expert  input.

 | Label | Value |
 | :------------- |:-------------|